 Once the applicant has asked all their questions, the witness is then cross-examined by the lawyer for the defendant (or by the defendant if they are not represented).
 Once cross examination is finished, the applicant will be permitted to ask questions in re-examination, provided the subject of the question is a matter arising from cross-examination.

 Any photographs, documents or other evidence that is relied on can be tendered through a relevant witness while that witness is giving evidence.

 This process will be repeated for each witness until the applicant has called all the evidence in their case.

 After the applicant closes their case, the defendant will then be permitted to call evidence.
 The process outlined above will occur for any witness called by the defence.

-Both the applicant and the defendant will then be able to make submissions to the court about why the application ought to be granted or refused.
+Both the applicant and the defendant will then be able to make submissions to the court during the AVO hearing about why the application ought to be granted or refused.
 At this time, submissions will usually be made about the evidence in the proceedings, the applicable legislative test, any relevant case law and why, ultimately, it is that the Magistrate should grant or refuse the application.

 After hearing the submissions, the Magistrate will deliver a judgement, outlining their reasons for either granting or dismissing the application for an apprehended violence order.

 If the court has insufficient time to do all of the above, the hearing may be adjourned part heard.
 This means that the hearing is incomplete and will be completed at another date.